knuesel/callisto/lib/handlers.typ

   return handle(txt, mime: "math-generic", ctx: ctx, ..args) }

-// Handler for rich objects, where data is a dict keyed by MIME types, and
+// Handler for attachments, where data is a dict keyed by MIME types, and
-// metadta can be a simple metadata dict or a dict with metadata dicts keyed by
+// metadata can be a simple metadata dict or a dict with metadata dicts keyed
-// MIME types.
-The item type can be specified, generally as an output item type
-// or as "attachment".
-If given, the subhandler args will be forwarded to the
+// by MIME types.
+If given, the subhandler args will be forwarded to
-// subhandler called by this handler to handle a particular format.
+// the subhandler called by this handler to handle a particular format.
-#let handler-rich-object(
+#let handler-attachment(
   data,
   ctx: none,
   metadata: none,
-  type: none,
   subhandler-args: none,
   ..args,
 ) = {
   // Make item dict
   let item = (data: data, metadata: metadata)
   // Update context item desc
-  ctx.item = (index: none, type: type)
+  ctx.item = (index: none, type: "attachment")
   // Get dict with normalized data for this item let preprocessed = rich-object.preprocess(item, ctx: ctx) if preprocessed == none { return none }